 - Upper plans and dispatches routes, saving up to 10 hours of your planning time.
 Its efficient automated multi-stop route planning makes sure delivery drivers and your plants spend less time on the road and get delivered quickly.

-- Additionally, it guarantees on-time delivery to your customer’s doorstep.
+- Additionally, it guarantees on-time delivery to your customer’s doorstep or at the shipping address.
 It records proof of delivery via digital signature and photographs for each order supplied, assuring you that plants won’t waste too much time on a delivery truck.

 - With Upper, customers also receive automatic notifications of delivery status + ETA so they are present at the time of delivery and your plants are not wasted during back-and-forth deliveries.